DUNE/dune-tms/README.md

 The repo is designed for minimal external dependencies.
 We use `ROOT` for some convenience classes, and input/output.
 There's dependency on `edep-sim` for the event and hit structure, and `toml` for config files.

 ## Setup and dependencies
 The framework depends on `edep-sim`, `ROOT`, `CLHEP`, and `toml`.
-An example setup using mostly `ups` products at FNAL is provided in `setup.sh`.
+An example setup using mostly `ups` products at FNAL is provided in `setup.sh`: once the `edep-sim` `ups` product is set up, `ROOT` and `CLHEP` will also be appropriately set up.

 ## Building
 Once you have set your environment up, run `make`, which will get toml11, make the `src` directory and build the shared object (library) to `lib`, move onto the applications in `app` and build them into `bin`.

 ## toml submodule dependency
 We read parameter settings using `toml`.
 I particularly like [ToruNiina](https://github.com/ToruNiina/toml11/)'s repo, so have included it as a submodule here.
-The submodule setup is included in the default make recipe, so you shouldn't have to do anything else.
+The submodule setup is included in the default `make` recipe, so you shouldn't have to do anything else.
 If you for some reason want to run it on your own, do `git submodule init && git submodule update` to get the submodule.

 The repo has a good readme, with fast and simple implementation, feel free to check it out and implement accordingly in the `TMS_Manager` class.